 Many product applications require pull-high resistors for their switch inputs usually requiring the use of an external resistor.
 To eliminate the need for these external resistors, I/O pins, when configured as an input have the capability of being connected to an internal pull-high resistor.
 The pull-high resistors are selectable via configuration options and are implemented using weak PMOS transistors.
-A configuration option on each I/O port pin can be selected to select pull-high resistor.
+The individual pull-high resistor is selected to be connected to each pin on Port A by a configuration option.
+A configuration option can determine if the pull-high resistors are connected to the lower significant four pins or higher significant four pins on each I/O port except Port A.